 - Berlucchi is the undisputable OG of Franciacorta, having founded both the wine region and style of wine

 Keep in mind that a lot of the wine never leaves the region, so your best way to try Franciacorta wines is to go there IRL.
-If you want to do a deeper dive into the region, join our upcoming Salt & Wind trips where we’ll spend 3 days tasting and touring Franciacorta!
+If you want to do a deeper dive into the region, join our upcoming Salt & Wind trips where we’ll spend 3 days tasting some of the best Franciacorta and touring the region!

 More Italy On Salt & Wind